 - 5.1 The discussion of applications is, in each case, in the following order: - 1.
 Chair of Planning Committee announces the application. - 2.
-Director of Economy, Environment and Infrastructure, or his/her representatives, presents the application and outline the main points and recommendation contained within a detailed written report in front of the Committee.
+Executive Director for Environment, Economy and Resources, or his representatives, presents the application and outline the main points and recommendation contained within a detailed written report in front of the Committee.
 This presentation is normally supported by extracts from the plans submitted with the application and photographs of the site and its surroundings being shown to the Planning Committee via a large screen. - 3.
 Objector(s) address Committee. - 4.
 Developer/applicant/agent or supporter(s) address Committee - 5.
 Ward Members (not on Planning Committee) address the Committee - 6.
 Parish Councillors address Committee - 7.
-Director of Economy, Environment and Infrastructure, or his/her representatives, at the invitation of the Chair, respond to any issues raised. - 8.
+Executive Director for Environment, Economy and Resources, or his representatives, at the invitation of the Chair, respond to any issues raised. - 8.
 Councillors on Planning Committee debate the application and may ask questions of the Council officers present. - 9.
 A Planning Committee councillor proposes what should happen to the application (normally approval with conditions, refusal or deferral for a site